-Once Android O hits your phone, expect improved battery life, thanks to Google's Vitals initiative.
+Once Android Oreo hits your phone, expect improved battery life, thanks to Google's Vitals initiative.
 Google's adding what it calls "wise limits" to create automatic caps for what apps can do in the background.
 These limits will curtail excessive use of background services and location updates, so your apps won't be able to do too much damage to your battery when you're not using them.

-Android O allows users to see notifications they've missed without pulling down the drop-down menu from the top of your screen.
+Android Oreo allows users to see notifications they've missed without pulling down the drop-down menu from the top of your screen.
 Apps with missed notifications will sport a badge that draws its color from the apps icon, so you can quickly scan your home screen to check out the state of affairs. (iOS users are familiar with this, with the red badges on their app icons.)
 A long-press on an app with a Notification Dot will open a menu (that looks like 3D Touch) of those missed notifications.

-iOS users already enjoy picture-in-picture support, but only on the iPad.
-This feature will be all over Android devices when Android O arrives, and users will activate it by simply hitting the home button while watching a video.
+You'll be able to take that YouTube video or your video call as you switch from app to app, as Android Oreo will offer picture-in-picture (PiP) support throughout the OS. iOS users already enjoy picture-in-picture support, but only on the iPad.
+This feature will be all over Android devices as they get their Oreo updates, and users will activate it by simply hitting the home button while watching a video.
 PiP videos can be dismissed by simply swiping the clip away.